-The first time I saw Vibram FiveFingers shoes I scrunched up my face and thought “EW what is that lady wearing?!” as an athletic woman in yoga pants and a windbreaker walked past me with bright green “shoes” that looked like rubberized toe socks.
+The first time I saw Vibram FiveFingers shoes I scrunched up my face and thought “EW what is that lady wearing?!”
+An athletic woman in yoga pants and a windbreaker walked past me with bright green “shoes” that looked like rubberized toe socks.
 Did aliens land in her closet and force her to start wearing their weird footwear?

 “Who would pay for those?!”
 I laughed to myself as I watched her walk away.
 A few weeks went by and I completely forgot about that strange encounter…